comprna/RATTLE/README.md

         clusters file.
 This is the output file from clustering step (required)
 ```

-This command will output a CSV file to stdout containing two columns:
+This command will output a CSV file to stdout containing two or three columns:
 ```
-read_id, cluster_id
+read_id, gene_cluster_id, [transcript_cluster_id]
 ```

 ### Cluster extraction